Monte Rosa Therapeutics (NASDAQ:GLUE) Shares Gap Up to $24.62

-Monte Rosa Therapeutics, Inc. (NASDAQ:GLUE) shares gapped up before the market opened on Friday .
+Monte Rosa Therapeutics, Inc. (NASDAQ:GLUE) gapped up before the market opened on Friday .
 The stock had previously closed at $24.62, but opened at $26.22.
-Monte Rosa Therapeutics shares last traded at $26.23, with a volume of 182 shares traded.
+Monte Rosa Therapeutics shares last traded at $26.23, with a volume of 182 shares trading hands.

-A number of research analysts recently commented on the company.
-Guggenheim assumed coverage on Monte Rosa Therapeutics in a research note on Monday, July 19th.
-They set a “buy” rating and a $30.00 price objective for the company.
-SVB Leerink started coverage on Monte Rosa Therapeutics in a research note on Thursday, October 14th.
-They set a “market perform” rating and a $20.00 price objective for the company.
-JPMorgan Chase & Co. started coverage on Monte Rosa Therapeutics in a research note on Monday, July 19th.
-They issued an “overweight” rating and a $38.00 price target for the company.
-Zacks Investment Research cut Monte Rosa Therapeutics from a “hold” rating to a “sell” rating in a research note on Tuesday, October 12th.
-Finally, Piper Sandler started coverage on Monte Rosa Therapeutics in a research note on Monday, July 19th.
-They issued an “overweight” rating and a $40.00 price target for the company.
-One investment analyst has rated the stock with a sell rating, one has issued a hold rating and three have assigned a buy rating to the company’s stock.
-According to MarketBeat, the company presently has an average rating of “Hold” and a consensus target price of $32.00.
+Several equities research analysts have recently commented on GLUE shares.
+Piper Sandler started coverage on Monte Rosa Therapeutics in a report on Monday, July 19th.
+They set an “overweight” rating and a $40.00 target price for the company.
+Zacks Investment Research lowered Monte Rosa Therapeutics from a “hold” rating to a “sell” rating in a research report on Tuesday, October 12th.
+Guggenheim started coverage on Monte Rosa Therapeutics in a research note on Monday, July 19th.
+They set a “buy” rating and a $30.00 target price on the stock.
+SVB Leerink started coverage on shares of Monte Rosa Therapeutics in a research report on Thursday, October 14th.
+They issued a “market perform” rating and a $20.00 price target for the company.
+Finally, JPMorgan Chase & Co. started coverage on shares of Monte Rosa Therapeutics in a research report on Monday, July 19th.
+They set an “overweight” rating and a $38.00 price objective on the stock.
+One research analyst has rated the stock with a sell rating, one has given a hold rating and three have given a buy rating to the stock.
+According to MarketBeat, the stock has a consensus rating of “Hold” and a consensus price target of $32.00.

-Institutional investors have recently made changes to their positions in the stock.
-NEA Management Company LLC acquired a new stake in Monte Rosa Therapeutics during the 2nd quarter worth about $174,863,000.
-FMR LLC purchased a new stake in shares of Monte Rosa Therapeutics in the second quarter worth approximately $93,549,000.
-Avoro Capital Advisors LLC acquired a new stake in shares of Monte Rosa Therapeutics during the second quarter worth approximately $62,153,000.
-Price T Rowe Associates Inc. MD purchased a new position in Monte Rosa Therapeutics during the second quarter valued at approximately $61,277,000.
-Finally, BlackRock Inc. grew its position in Monte Rosa Therapeutics by 33.5% during the third quarter.
-BlackRock Inc. now owns 2,068,677 shares of the company’s stock valued at $46,091,000 after purchasing an additional 518,792 shares in the last quarter.
+A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
+NEA Management Company LLC acquired a new stake in Monte Rosa Therapeutics in the second quarter valued at approximately $174,863,000.
+FMR LLC acquired a new stake in Monte Rosa Therapeutics in the second quarter valued at approximately $93,549,000.
+Avoro Capital Advisors LLC acquired a new stake in Monte Rosa Therapeutics in the second quarter valued at approximately $62,153,000.
+Price T Rowe Associates Inc. MD acquired a new stake in Monte Rosa Therapeutics in the second quarter valued at approximately $61,277,000.
+Finally, BlackRock Inc. lifted its stake in shares of Monte Rosa Therapeutics by 33.5% in the third quarter.
+BlackRock Inc. now owns 2,068,677 shares of the company’s stock worth $46,091,000 after buying an additional 518,792 shares during the last quarter.

 Monte Rosa Therapeutics, Inc, a biopharmaceutical company, engages in the development of novel small molecule precision medicines that employ the body's natural mechanisms to selectively degrade therapeutically relevant proteins.
 It develops an oral molecular glue degrader for GSPT1, a translational termination factor and degron-containing protein for the treatment of Myc-driven cancers.